datagrok-ai/public/help/access/databases.md

 In this example, the `freightValue` input parameter is defined as a string with a default value of `>= 10.0`.
 The `pattern` _option_ specifies that the actual data type is a `double`.
 In the query, a reference to `@freightValue(freight)` specifies the _pattern_ that will be evaluated against the "freight" column.

-When using search patterns, you can specify a wide variety of patterns to match different data types and search criteria.
-Here's a list of the most common patterns for supported parameter types:
+Here's a list of all supported search patterns:

 <details>
 <summary> Patterns </summary>